samisalkosuo/icp-cam-devops-demo/README.md

   - when developer commits to develop-branch --> automatic deployment to AWS.
   - when developer commits to master-branch --> automatic deployment to ICP.

+Both IBM Cloud Private (ICP) and IBM Cloud Automation Manager (CAM) used in this demo are publicly available Community Editions.
+When using licensed versions of ICP and CAM, their installations are a bit different but otherwise same steps apply.

+ICP version is 2.1.0.3.

 ## Setup

 Assumption is that demo setup is created from scratch using Linux servers.